PurpleTurtleCreative/notes.purpleturtlecreative.com/_notes/php/http-requests.md

 ---
-title: HTTP Requests
+title: HTTP Requests in PHP
 parent: PHP
 nav_order: 1
 ---

-# HTTP Requests
+# HTTP Requests in PHP

 Use the cURL functions in PHP to make HTTP requests and observe the response.